-- D. Overview Safety Plan: Illness and Injury Prevention Program (IIPP) - 1.
-DISTRIBUTE: Safety Guidelines handout - 2.
-Discuss the safety guidelines and ensure all students have a clear understanding of their responsibilities to safety - 3.
-IIPP safety guidelines apply to all training given by the Department.
-These guidelines ensure that staff and participants are aware of potentially hazardous situations and how to avoid them - a.
-All personnel should be instructed that a copy of the IIPP is located in the training supervisor's office at that particular training site - Anyone participating in the training, whether student, observer, or instructor, has the authority to "STOP" the exercise if they observe an unsafe act or condition that may cause imminent injury or death and/or damage to the facilities - c.
-Protective eyewear and ear protection, shall be worn if blanks or live fire rounds are used during a practical application or during any demonstration - d.
-Students shall immediately notify an instructor(s) or the training staff of any injury sustained during training, and use the following steps in the event of a serious injury. - Render first aid and obtain appropriate medical assistance.
-Notify the Fire Department rescue ambulance (661-254-9661) via telephone, cellular phone, or police radio.
-Give specific directions to the location of the incident - In case of a serious injury, all IIPP notifications and protocol shall be followed - 3) At each training location, there is a notebook located in the training unit's office also containing the emergency plan that is in place
+- 4. IIPP safety guidelines apply to all training given by the Department.
+These guidelines ensure that staff and participants are aware of potentially hazardous situations and how to avoid them

+- a.
+All personnel should be instructed that a copy of the IIPP is located in the training supervisor's office at that particular training site

+- b.
+Anyone participating in the training, whether student, observer, or instructor, has the authority to "STOP" the exercise if they observe an unsafe act or condition that may cause imminent injury or death and/or damage to the

+- c. facilities

+- d.
+Protective eyewear and ear protection shall be worn if blanks or live fire rounds are used during a practical application or during any demonstration

+- e.
+Students shall immediately notify an instructor(s) or the training staff of any injury sustained during training, and use the following steps in the event of a serious injury.

+- E. Safety Protocols

+- 1. Conduct safety brief per current course Safety Policy2

+- 2. First aid resources

+- a.
+First aid/trauma kits

+- b.
+AED at facility presenting course

+- c.
+Medical facilities locations listed in Safety Plan

+- 3. Injury Notifications

+- 4. Recovery/first aid (as applicable)

+- 5. Infectious disease protocol(s)

+- 6. Environmental/training area awareness during training

+- 7. Evacuation

+- 8. Injury prevention